okeeffed/developer-notes/manual/Data-Structures/JavaScript.md

   new Tree(3)
 ]);

-// Go in a DFS way to print out the tree const values = [];
+// Go in a Depth First Search way to print out the tree const values = [];
 for (let value of tree.printValues()) {
   values.push(value);